-The principal organizations involved in verifying achievement of data collection goals for the 285-295 Niagara Street Site include: the New York State Department of Environmental Conservation (NYSDEC), New York State Department of Health (NYSDOH), 285 Niagara Operating Co., LLC (Applicant), TurnKey Environmental Restoration, LLC (Volunteer's Consultant), the drilling subcontractor(s), the independent environmental laboratory, and the independent third party data validator.
+The principal organizations involved in verifying achievement of data collection goals for the 229 Homer Street Site include: the NYSDEC, New York State Department of Health (NYSDOH), Benson Construction and Development, LLC (Volunteer), TurnKey Environmental Restoration, LLC (Volunteer's Consultant), the drilling and excavation subcontractor(s), the independent environmental laboratory, and the independent third party data validator.
 Roles, responsibilities, and required qualifications of these organizations are discussed in the following subsections.
 Resumes are included in Appendix A.